Deathstroke72/Deathstroke72/README.md

 # Hi there 👋

-- 🔭  I’m currently working on myself
+- :telescope: I’m currently working on myself
 - 🌱  I’m currently learning to juggle
 - 👯  I’m looking to collaborate on world domination
 - 🤔  I’m looking for help with my sanity